chrisliang12/SurfSotreWithRaft/README.md

 For more details, check out the gRPC [Website](https://grpc.io/docs/languages/go/quickstart/#prerequisites).

 # Usage
-For this project, you can both ran the program with test code or with command line.
-However, I recommend the first option because only through the test program we can really experience the RAFT service since some functionality of RAFT are provided as APIs.
+For this project, you can run the program with test code or with the command line.
+However, I recommend the first option because only through the test program we can really experience the RAFT service since some functionality of RAFT is provided as APIs.
 You need to call them in your test code.
-However, this does not means we cannot ran the program in terminal.
-In this case, the program will simply select a default node as the leader node and run as normally, but then this is not a real fault-tolerant service.
+However, this does not mean we cannot run the program in the terminal.
+In this case, the program will simply select a default node as the leader node and run as normal, but then this is not a real fault-tolerant service.

 ## Re-generate the Protobuf
 You can use the following command to re-generate the protobuf (in the root directory):